redox-os/rfcs/text/0000-io_uring.md

 and can only read from the receiver-owned region.
 Rather than incrementing the tail index, the head index is incremented.

-#### Notification epochs

-There are also a push epoch, and a pop epoch, which are global counters for each ring that are incremented on each respective operation.
-These are mainly used by the kernel to notify a user when a ring can be pushed to (after it was previously full), or when it can be popped from (after it was previously empty).
-It also makes it simple for the kernel to quickly check those during scheduling, if needed.
-The reason why these are represented as epochs, is because it allows for quick checks whether new entries have been pushed since an earlier event, and it allows low-latency kernel polling to notify the other side of the ring without making a system call in the process.

-Userspace executors that use the Rust async model, should utilize these epochs in order to wake the executor from external wakers.
-If no kernel-mode polling has been set up, then the ring must be entered for the epoch updates to take effect.

-TODO: Given that the ring indices now use natural wrapping and are masked, could this instead be replaced by a flag, that other threads can set to awake the process which has entered the ring, in polling mode?
-Otherwise, if a system call is needed anyway when not polling, this could be replaced by triggering an interrupting signal.

 ## Interface layer

 The Redox `io_uring` implementation comes with a new scheme, `io_uring:`.
 The